 Here's a few credit card options to help as you start your search for a balance transfer card, whether you need a 0 percent intro period or a low ongoing rate:

-Barclaycard Ring® Mastercard® - The Barclaycard Ring® Mastercard® offers a low ongoing 14.24% Variable APR, but it will also give you 15 months no interest on balance transfers made within your first 45 days as a cardholder.
+Barclaycard Ring® Mastercard® (This card is not currently available on CardRatings) - The Barclaycard Ring® Mastercard® offers a low ongoing 14.24% Variable APR, but it also offers an introductory period of 15 months of no interest on balance transfers made within your first 45 days as a cardholder.
 The low ongoing rate means you could still stand to save some money if you need longer than an introductory period to pay off your balance.
 Keep in mind that this card does charge a balance transfer fee for transfers made within that first 45 days, but doesn't charge a fee for transfers made after that period (of course, you also won't have 15 months no-interest on transfers made after that period).
-(See Rates and Fees).
+(See Rates and Fees)